nextcord/nextcord/docs/api.rst

     :type message: :class:`Message`
     :param answer_id: The ID of the answer which had a vote removed.
     :type answer_id: :class:`int`
     :param user: The user who removed their vote on the poll.
+Can be ``None`` if :attr:`Intents.members` is not enabled.
     :type user: :class:`User`

 .. _discord-api-utils: